postsharp/Metalama.Documentation/conceptual/SDK/services.md

 ## Consuming an SDK service

-In your aspect class, you can get your service implementation from the <xref:System.IServiceProvider> exposed on the <xref:Metalama.Framework.Project.IProject> interface.
+In your aspect class, you can get your service implementation from the <xref:Metalama.Framework.Services.IServiceProvider`1> exposed on the <xref:Metalama.Framework.Project.IProject> interface.
 This interface is available from any declaration of the code model through `declaration.Compilation.Project`, or from the <xref:Metalama.Framework.Project.MetalamaExecutionContext> static class.

 > [!WARNING]
 > SDK services are not available at design time.